Healthier Metro Neighbourhoods (walking and cycling improvement scheme)

 Aims of the project

-Overall, the work aims to:
+Overall, the work aimed to:

 • encourage walking and cycling along routes to Chichester, Tyne Dock, Simonside and Bede Metro Stations